donishadsmith/neurocaps/README.md

 ## Docker

-If [Docker](https://docs.docker.com/) is available on your system, you can use the neurocaps Docker image, which includes the demos and configures a headless display for VTK.
+If [Docker](https://docs.docker.com/) is available on your system, you can use the NeuroCAPs Docker image, which includes the demos and configures a headless display for VTK.

 To pull the Docker image: